cambridge-ceu/csd3/applications/pyOpenMS.md

 ## Legacy

-Python itself is light weight but more involved.
+Python itself is lightweight but more involved.

 ### Python